E-Freid/GPA_REST_API/README.md

 # GPA_REST_API
 This is the backend of my Academic record tracker web app.
-I created it using Python and Flask link to the web app - https://academic-tracker.onrender.com
+I created it using Python and Flask.

+link to the web app - https://academic-tracker.onrender.com

 ## Why? ##